MicrochainLabs/smartsessions/contracts/external/off-chain-policies/contractValueWhitelistPolicy/README.md

 > [!CAUTION]
 > This is not proudction ready.

+> [!CAUTION]
 > This is not audited.

+> [!WARNING]
 > :warning: Use it at your own risk.

 Policy logic development via a ZK program(off-chain programmable permission).

-🛡️ ContractValueWhitelistPolicy
-ContractValueWhitelistPolicy is a stateless, zero-knowledge circuit for validating whether a user operation complies with pre-established execution rules.
+🛡️ ContractValueWhitelistPolicy is a stateless, zero-knowledge circuit for validating whether a user operation complies with pre-established validation rules.
 It supports native token transfers, ERC20 transfers, and smart contract calls, and ensures all destination addresses are whitelisted via Merkle proofs.

 ✅ What It Proves
 1. Smart contract calls are made only to addresses included in a predefined contract whitelist (via Merkle inclusion proof).